 Alternative methods of contacting the Child Benefit team

-Although all of the Child benefit departments can be contacted through their main phone number, there are some aspects of the welfare that can be dealt with online using the Gov.uk website.
+Although all of the Child benefit departments can be contacted through their main Call Connection Phone Number, there are some aspects of the welfare that can be dealt with online using the Gov.uk website.
 Reporting changes in personal circumstance, Child Benefit complaints, applications and appeals can all be dealt with on the web.
 Their team can also be contacted by traditional mail – you can post them your uestions and queries at the following address:Child Benefit Office (GB)

 Newcastle upon Tyne